PNC and Central Blood Bank – A Lifesaving Partnership

 Make lifesaving a habit

-More blood drives are scheduled in April, July and October.
+Blood drives are scheduled four times a year – in January, April, July and October.
 Resolve to donate at least once this year, and give as many times as possible to provide strength hope and courage to local patients who depend on the generosity of others to feel well.
 Each donation can save up to three lives.

 Give where you live